-Some developments, in the form of culs-de-sac, have the advantage of privacy but are linked only by single access points and can lack social integration with the rest of the village.
+Many parts of the village contain a variety of housing types, for example terraces adjacent to detached larger homes, thereby helping to create a diverse social mix.
+However, some developments, in the form of culs-de-sac, although having the advantage of privacy are linked only by single access points and can lack social integration with the rest of the village.